mingwhy/mingwhy.github.io/content/categories/documentation/2022-04-01-setup-r-blogdown/index.en.md

 Restart R, in the blog folder, use `serve site` in the `Addins` to generate the website page.

 # tricks

 - I used `.Rmd` instead of `.Rmarkdown`. `.Rmd` leads to `.html` file and `.Rmarkdown` to `.markdown` file when `serve site`.
 Both viewed fine on my laptop, but only `html` show all R plots when deployed on netlify.
+- With all `Rmd` files ready, run `serve site` locally to make sure all `.html` files are generated and properly configured, then sync to github.
 - Feel free to delete `themes/LoveIt/exampleSite/` folder.

 Useful tutorial: